 NOTE: Refer to the instructions accompanying the ComfortNet compatible outdoor AC/HP unit for troubleshooting information.

-Refer to the Troubleshooting Codes for a listing of possible furnace error codes, possible causes and corrective actions.
+Refer to the Troubleshooting Chart in the back of this manual for a listing of possible furnace error codes, possible causes and corrective actions.